-When she’s not ensuring altitude employees have all the beer, ice cream and post-its that they need, she can be found in and around the Somerville area hanging out with her two kids and husband, helping to change the face of early childhood education, and creating books for her children’s library.
+When she’s not Strategizing or Marketing, she can be found in and around the Somerville area hanging out with her two kids and husband, helping to change the face of early childhood education, and creating books for her children’s library.

 Alex developed his passion for user-centered design early in life, watching on as his architect mother translated her clients’ ideas into their dream homes.
 His father’s technical aptitude, together with a New England practicality, led him to engineering.
 Fortunate to serve multiple roles at Altitude — mechanical engineer, facilitator, strategist — Alex’s drive comes from the people and the process rather than the project or product.

 Outside of Altitude, you’ll find Alex redesigning an abandoned building, piloting a ’66 v-tail bonanza, or having dinner with his 98-year-old grandfather on Tuesdays.